trooba/hystrix-too-busy/README.md

 ### What is it?

 The importance of maintaining the stability of the system is hard to argue.
 There are many different techniques on how to achieve this.
-One of them is based on determining how busy the system based on a latency related to event loop by measuring between expected and actual when measure event happens.
+One of them is based on determining how busy the system based on a latency related to event loop by measuring between expected and actual time when measured timer event happens.

-One of the popular modules is [toobusy-js](https://www.npmjs.com/package/toobusy-js), but it does not work as expected and can generate false positives (busy signal) under relatively small load (20% CPU) due to GC or some other events.
-What was missing is a floating window of measurements over specific period of time which would provide better data to decide if the system is really busy.
+One of the popular modules is [toobusy-js](https://www.npmjs.com/package/toobusy-js), but it does not work as expected and can generate false positives (busy signal) under relatively small load (20% CPU) due to GC memory profile or an application logic.
+What was missing is a floating window of measurements over specific period of time; which would provide better data to decide if the system is really busy.

-[Hystrix](https://www.npmjs.com/package/hystrixjs) component provides implements a fail fast pattern on top of the statistics it collects and that makes it a perfect candidate to add to toobusy-js module to close the gap.
+[Hystrix](https://www.npmjs.com/package/hystrixjs) component provides a fail fast pattern on top of the statistics it collects and that makes it a perfect candidate to add to toobusy-js module to close this gap.

 The module defines a hystrix command that executes toobusy check and emits back an error which is used by hystrix to calculate number of errors towards circuit opening.